 - “The average age of U.S. investors with $25 million or more is now 47, an 11-year drop since 2014.
 As of 2016, 172,000 households were worth at least $25 million, up from 84,000 in 2008.” -Money, January 23, 2019

 As always, the very best way to get more for your marketing budget is to use a professional media buyer.
 Media Buying is what we do every single day.
-We know how to get you more for your advertising dollars and candidly we’ve been told by many clients that we’re worth our weight in gold!
+We know how to get you more for your advertising dollars, and candidly we’ve been told by many clients that we’re worth our weight in gold!
 Business Owners and Marketing Managers alike love that we do the heavy lifting!
 Owners see improvements in their bottom line, and Managers see more kudos for doing less work.
-It’s win-win and we’ve got stories to share about luxury marketing and testimonials for proof.
+It’s a win-win, and we’ve got stories to share about luxury marketing and testimonials for proof.
 So let us help you make this year the best year you’ve had yet!